NDHANA94/hyperdog.AI-microROS-workspace/firmware-stm32f407-micro-ros/README.md

 - MicroROS is established.
 - Motor struct was developed;
 - Developed micro-ROS custom msgs and srv for controlling motors
-- Following server were developed in stm32 firmware;
+- Following servers were developed in stm32 firmware;
     - `initLegMotors`
     - `enableAllMotors`
     - `desableAllMotors`